 Allison’s dog, Buddy (Chihuahua), does not like to ride in Allison's bicycle basket!

 Kayla was born and raised in Whiteville, North Carolina, graduated from Whiteville High School in 2011 and attended Southeastern Community College.
 Since she was a little girl, Kayla knew that animals would play a major role in her life and was excited to join the Southern Vet team in the summer of 2011.
 She married Jeremy Hinson in June of 2013, and in the summer of 2019 they brought their first child, Joanna, into the world.
-When not at work, Kayla enjoys spending time with Jeremy and Joanna, playing music, riding dirt bikes with close family, traveling to the beach or Wilmington and relaxing at home.
-Her pets include Sam (malti-poo), Reagan (border collie mix), Janice (the sassiest cat ever) and Shrimp (a cuddly and interesting long haired tabby cat).
+Kayla and Jeremy also parent four fur-children: two dogs, Sam and Reagan, and two cats, Janice and Shrimp.
+When not at work Kayla enjoys spending time with family, investing time in her growing collection of plants, riding around her family's land on anything with a motor, traveling anywhere she can, and playing music with friends and family.

-Brandi Ritenour was born and raised in Whiteville and even attended Whiteville High School.
+Brandi Ritenour was born and raised in Whiteville and attended Whiteville High School.

 She graduated in June of 2014 and then went on to join the SVH family.
 Brandi attended SCC and is always apt to learn more about our furry friends.
 She has a passion for animals and plans on